 When fishing big water or fast rivers I want a heavy spinner that sinks fast.
 That is because trout are likely to be holding close to the bottom out of the current.
 So I need my spinner to reach them for any hope of catching one.

-I usually reach for a Blue Fox Vibrax or a Panther martin (amazon link).
-The Blue Fox Vibrax is better in fast water, where you want to get the blade spinning instantly, it also has a very loud internal vibration which allows the spinner to be heard of the roar of the river.
+I usually reach for a Blue Fox Vibrax or a Panther martin.
+The Blue Fox Vibrax is better in fast water, where you want to get the blade spinning instantly, it also has a very loud internal vibration which allows the spinner to be heard over the roar of the river.

 The Panther Martin is better if you want the spinner to sink quickly to the bottom before starting the retrieve.
 The Panther Martin also creates a strong vibration, and like the Vibrax it must be easier for trout to sense over the roar of the water.